All eyes on Berlin as ECB readies bond-buying scheme

 After sweeping into three regional parliaments in eastern Germany last year, the AfD will try to win its first seats in a western assembly when Hamburg votes in mid-February.

-A QE program, which the markets expect to be unveiled as soon as the ECB's next policy meeting on Jan.
+A QE programme, which the markets expect to be unveiled as soon as the ECB's next policy meeting on Jan.
 22, could play into the AfD's hands.

 Uncertainty surrounding a Jan.
 25 election in Greece, which could vault the left-wing Syriza party into power, has muddied the waters further by raising the risk of a sovereign default and severe losses for the ECB on any Greek bonds it holds.

-Should the ECB unveil a QE program that includes Greece before the political outcome in Athens is clear, it would be impossible for the German government to remain silent, several officials said.
+Should the ECB unveil a QE programme that includes Greece before the political outcome in Athens is clear, it would be impossible for the German government to remain silent, several officials said.

-"The Greek situation makes it much more difficult to announce a QE program where the risks are shared out," said Christian Odendahl, chief economist at the Centre for European Reform in London.
+"The Greek situation makes it much more difficult to announce a QE programme where the risks are shared out," said Christian Odendahl, chief economist at the Centre for European Reform in London.

 COURT CHALLENGE